UCLH-DHCT/emap/core/dev/design_choices.md

 #### Cons

 - Internal classes within the same file will add some overhead to understanding the code-base.
+- Increase in classes and code required to maintain
 - Not sure if there is a way to make a shared interface for all cache delegates

 ## Decision